CS-3398-264/GriffinArmyRepo/srs_template.md

 > JD: A login... hmm, what will this be used for?
 This is the only time you mention it.

 4.1.1 Description
-When the user runs the program, a login interface shall be greeted to create a username for the chess game in the input field.
-The default username is Guest if no username is entered.
-The interface shall also provide an option button for a second player or computer opponent after the first user name is created.
+The interface shall provide an option button for a second player or computer opponent after the first user name is created.
 The game of chess shall consist of two different players in the game.
 1. Player / Guest
 2. Computer A.I